 Here are our answers to some frequently asked questions about supplemental essays.

 Yes, colleges care about supplemental essays.
 Your writing gives colleges extra insight into who you are as a person beyond your grades.
-Strong supplemental essays can give you an advantage in your application to many different schools.
+Strong essays can give you an advantage in your application to many different schools.